FUNDING AWARDED TO THIRTY MORE DIVERSE SMALL BUSINESSES IN COMMUNITIES AFFECTED BY COVID-19

 Intriguing Hair is a Black woman-owned beauty shop in Hyde Park, known as “the drybar” for hair extensions and wigs.
 They provide a variety of services, ranging from custom-coloring and installations in-shop to a convenient online store.
 The PPE funding will be used to buy masks for staff and customers to maximize safety.
 Check out their website and Facebook page.

 Loft Hair Studio is a Black woman-owned “curly hair exclusive” salon in Medford.
 The studio’s purpose is to “provide every client with the very best in curly hair services, every time.”
 The PPE funding will be used to buy masks, hand sanitizer, and cleaning supplies needed to ensure their customers’ safety.
-Check out their website and Instagram.
+Check out their Instagram.

 María’s Family Child Care is a Latinx woman-owned bilingual childcare service in Roxbury providing quality care in both English and Spanish.
 The PPE funding will be used to buy masks, gloves, and disinfectant supplies to protect staff and children.
 Check out their work here.